Glossary

 Conviction

-A charge is considered a conviction when the person or business charged is found guilty or admits to being guilty of an offence.
-This is a decision of a Judge or Justice of the Peace in a court of law.
-An individual identifies their guilt by paying the amount indicated on the ticket.
+A charge/ticket is a conviction when the person or business is found guilty or admits guilt.
+This is decided by a Judge or Justice of the Peace in court.
+An individual can also plead guilty by paying the ticket amount.

-The public health inspector observed an infraction under the applicable legislation during the course of the inspection; however, the owner or operator corrected the infraction prior to the end of the inspection.
+The public health inspector found an infraction during the inspection, but the owner or operator corrected it prior to the end of the inspection.

 Follow-up inspection